Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: -quiver and its Birational Weyl Group Action

-\begin{prop} \textit{(Cycle symmetry of the $\mathcal A_n$-quiver)} For any integer $m$, let $T_m$ be the shift operator defined by shifting the indices of each variable by $m$: The resulting quiver is isomorphic to the original via this relabeling. \end{prop} \begin{proof} Take a second copy of an $\mathcal A_n$-quiver and flip it down.
-Then, glue this copy to the bottom side of the original quiver in a way that amalgamated variables on each side of the two triangles match.
-This \textit{glued $\mathcal A_n$-quiver} is isomorphic to the $\mathcal{A}_n$-quiver up to arrow multiplicity\cite{1}.
+\begin{proof} Take a second copy of the $\mathcal{A}_n$-quiver and flip it vertically.
+Then glue this copy to the bottom side of the original quiver so that the amalgamated variables on the corresponding sides of the two quivers match.
+This \textit{glued $\mathcal{A}_n$-quiver} is isomorphic to the standard $\mathcal{A}_n$-quiver up to arrow multiplicity \cite{1}.